Thursday, July 17, 2025

 You may, however, know Hansen's by its other name: leprosy.

 It's likely you've also never heard of Dr. Paul Brand, the Leonardo da Vinci of the Hansen's Disease universe.
-It was Dr. Brand who first raised the idea that the observable symptoms of the disease—skin lesions, blindness, crippled limbs, disfigured faces—might be a result of the nerve damage caused by the disease rather than a direct result of the disease.
+It was Dr. Brand who first raised the idea that the observable symptoms of the disease—skin lesions, blindness, crippled limbs, disfigured faces—might be a result of nerve damage caused by the disease rather than directly by the disease.
 He began documenting lack of pain along with the other symptoms.
-Over time he drew the attention of the wider medical community to an inescapable conclusion: The lack of pain in these people's lives was causing them harm.
+In time, he drew the wider medical community to an inescapable conclusion: The lack of pain in these people's lives was causing them harm.

 Wait.
 Wouldn't the absence of pain be a blessing, especially for those suffering from such a terrible disease?